 This error mostly occurs when the DNS server that translates a domain name doesn’t respond for any reason.
-Well if you are also struggling from similar problem, here apply solutions below to fix DNS Server not Responding On windows 10, 8.1 and 7.
+Well if you are also struggling with similar problem, here apply solutions below to fix DNS Server not Responding On Windows 10, 8.1 and 7.

 What is DNS?

 Before moving forward lets first understand what is DNS and why its stop responding?